matusnovak/buildroot-bouffalo-cmake-example/README.md

 -- Check for working C compiler: /opt/riscv64-buildroot-linux-gnu_sdk-buildroot/bin/riscv64-unknown-linux-gnu-gcc - skipped
 ```

 Make sure the compiler is correct.
-Don't worry it has been skipped!
+Don't worry that it has been skipped!

 ### 5. Compile